 The online tool lets you compare university autonomy in 29 European higher education systems.
 It focuses on four autonomy areas and ranks countries according to the level of autonomy they have in each area.

-Mergers and concentration processes are increasingly frequent as the higher education sector is faced with the double impetus of more competition and stronger cooperation.
+Mergers and concentration processes are becoming increasingly frequent as the higher education sector is faced with the double impetus of more competition and stronger cooperation, especially in a period following the global financial crisis.
+More recently, in systems that have been hit heavily by the Covid-19 pandemic, discussions have emerged about whether mergers and restructuring can constitute an adequate policy response to address the financial difficulties.
 Collaboration frameworks cover a wide array of activities and can become quite complex.
 In order to succeed, merger processes need the right conditions.

 EUA has analysed this in the report “Designing strategies for efficient funding of universities in Europe” and has developed a tool to map institutional mergers in the university sector across Europe.

 EU Commissioner Mariya Gabriel, during the European Research and Innovation Days in September 2020, stated that excellence and inclusiveness are two sides of the same coin in the new European Research Area (ERA).
 EUA welcomes the European Commission’s Communication “A new ERA for Research and Innovation” released on 30 September 2020 as a starting point to making this ambition a reality.

 EUA's Autonomy Scorecard country profiles delve into in-depth system analyses, offering insights...read more